The Argory

-The Argory is a 19th-century neo-classical country house and estate in County Armagh, Northern Ireland, near the village of Moy across the River Blackwater in neighbouring County Tyrone.
-Built between 1820 and 1824 for Walter MacGeough Bond, it is notable for preserved interiors, a rare barrel organ, and extensive wooded grounds along the River Blackwater.
-It remained in the MacGeough Bond family until it became part of the National Trust's care in 1979.
-Today, the estate welcomes the public as a historic house museum, offering insights into the lifestyle of the landed gentry and the architectural heritage of Northern Ireland.
+The Argory is a 19th-century neo-classical country house and estate in County Armagh, Northern Ireland, near Moy and the River Blackwater.
+Built between 1820 and 1824 for Walter MacGeough Bond, it retains original interiors, a barrel organ, and extensive grounds.
+It remained in the MacGeough Bond family until 1979, when it was transferred to the National Trust.
+The estate is now open to the public as a historic house museum.

 History

-Construction began in 1820, with Walter MacGeough Bond commissioning a house that would reflect his status as a prominent landowner and magistrate.
-Designed in a restrained Neo-classical style, the building was intended as a statement of modernity and taste.
-In 1822, MacGeough Bond ordered a large barrel organ for the entrance lobby, originally meant to accompany family prayers.
-Completed by James Bishop in 1824, the organ remains one of the most distinctive features.
+Construction began in 1820, with Walter MacGeough Bond commissioning the house.
+Designed in a restrained neo‑classical style, it was completed in 1824.
+In 1822, MacGeough Bond ordered a large barrel organ for the entrance lobby.
+Built by James Bishop, it was originally intended to accompany family prayers and remains in place.

-The property stayed in the family for over 150 years.
-During the 20th century, it adapted to changing circumstances, including a period during World War II when it served as a military hospital.
-A fire in 1898 damaged the north wing and part of the organ's mechanism, leading to unrealised plans to convert the lobby into a bathroom.
+The property stayed in the family for more than 150 years.
+During the 20th century, it served as a military hospital during the Second World War.
+A fire in 1898 damaged the north wing and part of the organ's mechanism, and proposed alterations to the lobby were not carried out.

 In 1979, the last resident family member donated the house, its contents, and surrounding lands to the National Trust.
-The acquisition included a rich archive of letters, photographs, and personal documents, offering valuable insight into the domestic life of the Irish gentry.

 MacGeough Bond family

 The MacGeough Bond family originated from the marriage of William McGeough and Elizabeth Bond, daughter and heiress of Walter Bond of Bondville, County Armagh.
-To reflect the inheritance of both estates, their descendants adopted the combined surname MacGeough Bond.
+Their descendants adopted the combined surname MacGeough Bond.

 Walter MacGeough Bond (1790–1866) with his son Edward Staples MacGeough Bond (1842–1891), by Hugues Fourau, 1848.

-Their grandson, Walter MacGeough Bond (1790–1866), a barrister, commissioned The Argory in the 1820s.
+Walter MacGeough Bond (1790–1866), a barrister, commissioned The Argory in the 1820s.
 In 1826, he married his first wife, Mary Isabella Joy, who died in 1829, leaving their daughter, Mary Isabella MacGeough Bond.
-He remarried in 1830, his second wife was Anne Smyth, daughter of Ralph Smyth of Gaybrook, County Westmeath.
-Together they had six children, including Joshua, Ralph, William, and Edward; the identities of the remaining two remain unconfirmed.
+In 1830, he married Anne Smyth, daughter of Ralph Smyth of Gaybrook, County Westmeath.
+They had six children, including Joshua, Ralph, William, and Edward; the identities of the remaining two are unconfirmed.